Professional Leadership Positions

 - POMS Board, Vice President for Education, 2008

 - POMS Conference Committee Member, Sponsorship Committee Chair, 2006-2010

 - Editorial Review Board member, Production and Operations Management, 2006-Present

 - Editorial Review Board member, Decision Sciences 2005-2010

-Nagesh N. Murthy is the Roger Engemann Distinguished Research Scholar and an associate professor of operations management in the Department of Operations and Business Analytics at the Lundquist College of Business.
+Nagesh N. Murthy is the Roger Engemann Professor in the Department of Operations and Business Analytics at the Lundquist College of Business.
 His prior work experience includes faculty positions at Michigan State University and Georgia Institute of Technology.
 He has also held management positions with Indian Railways and Sundaram Clayton, India Ltd.

 He has worked with leading administrators and faculty in Engineering Schools in Oregon and Southwest Washington, major manufacturing firms in the Pacific Northwest, industry consortia, and Governmental and non-profit agencies to foster University-Industry-Government partnerships for enhancing innovation, sustainability, and competitiveness for the manufacturing sector in the region.
 He spearheaded a benchmarking study and proposed a blueprint for the establishment of the Northwest Collaboratory for Sustainable Manufacturing (NWCSM).
 An overarching recommendation of the study to adopt the AMRC model championed by Boeing in Sheffield, UK, was adopted, that subsequently evolved into the big idea for the establishment of the Oregon Manufacturing Innovation Center (OMIC).
 He is also the co-founding faculty for the Center for Sustainable Business Practices in the Lundquist College of Business.